 Some side effects can be serious.
 If you experience any of the following symptoms, call your doctor immediately: fast or pounding heartbeatchest painhivesrashitchingswelling of the eyes, face, lips, tongue, throat, hands, feet, ankles, or lower legsdifficulty breathing or swallowingsore throat, fever, chills, and other signs of infectiondifficulty urinating

 Albuterol and ipratropium may cause other side effects.
 Call your doctor if you have any unusual problems while you are using this medication.

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Keep unused vials of nebulizer solution in the foil pouch until you are ready to use them.
 Store the medication at room temperature and away from excess heat and moisture (not in the bathroom).
 Do not allow the inhalation spray to freeze.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 Symptoms of overdose may include the following: chest painfast heartbeat

 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.